LuisCoralesM/fetchdata-sborg-js/README.md

-# Fetch Stack Builders Repos
+# Fetch GitHub Organization Repos

-A JavaScript pet project that retrieve important info from the [Stack Builders](https://github.com/stackbuilders) organization repositories by using the [GitHub API](https://docs.github.com/en/rest).
+A JavaScript pet project that retrieve important info from the [Stack Builders](https://github.com/stackbuilders) organization (or any org) repositories by using the [GitHub API](https://docs.github.com/en/rest).

 ## Features